Mikel Brown Jr.

-Christopher Mikel Brown Jr. (born April 3, 2006) is an American basketball player for the Louisville Cardinals of the Atlantic Coast Conference.
+Christopher Mikel Brown Jr. (born April 3, 2006) is an American basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+He played college basketball for the Louisville Cardinals.

 Early life and high school

 Brown grew up in Orlando, Florida and initially attended Orlando Christian Prep.
-After his sophomore year, he opted to leave Orlando Christian Prep to join the Overtime Elite league as a non-professional player in order to preserve his collegiate eligibility.
-Brown averaged 13.4 points, 5.4 assists, 2.1 rebounds per game.
+After his sophomore year, he opted to leave Orlando Christian Prep to join the Overtime Elite league as a non-professional player to preserve his collegiate eligibility.
+Brown averaged 13.4 points, 2.1 rebounds and 5.4 assists per game.

 Brown transferred to DME Academy in Daytona Beach, Florida for his senior year.
 He was selected to play in the 2025 McDonald's All-American Boys Game during his senior year.
 Brown was also named to the Team USA roster for the Nike Hoop Summit.

-Brown is a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
-He committed to play college basketball at Louisville over offers from Alabama, Indiana, and Ole Miss.
+Brown was a consensus five-star recruit and one of the top players in the 2025 class, according to major recruiting services.
+He committed to play college basketball at Louisville over offers from Alabama, Indiana and Ole Miss.